No turkey, no problem. With these showstopper vegan and vegetarian mains, you won’t miss the bird one bit.

-Stuffing a squash full of tangy, salty and savory ingredients is one way to go; enrobing seasoned mushrooms in a flaky pastry is another.
-Or you can keep it super simple and present a whole roasted vegetable to carve at the table.
+Start by stuffing a squash full of tangy, salty and savory ingredients, then tuck seasoned mushrooms in a flaky pastry.
+Or, keep it super simple and present a whole roasted vegetable to carve at the table.

 Roasted Portobello Mushroom, Pecan and Chestnut Wellington.
 Impressive, decadent and — plot twist — easy to assemble.
 (See just how simple it is in this video.)
 The roasted mushrooms and chestnut-based filling can be refrigerated for up to five days; the whole thing can be assembled and refrigerated for up to three days before baking.
 You can make this vegan by finding a vegan puff pastry (such as Pepperidge Farm) and using a nondairy cream to seal the pastry.

 Green Curry Cauliflower Roast.
 Roasting a whole cauliflower provides a centerpiece-worthy dish that can be carved at the table.
 If you want a more classic Thanksgiving flavor for this one, make a buttery white wine, garlic and herb sauce to pour on top.

 Vegetarian Roast Beast.
 Stacks on stacks of vegetables, flavored with sage-infused pesto and smoked cheese, and served on a bed of couscous or orzo.
 (You can make it vegan by substituting a vegan cheese, such as Chao by Field Roast.)
 The whole thing can be roasted and refrigerated for up to three days, then reheated (wrapped in several layers of foil) for about 30 minutes in a 300-degree oven.
 Watch how the whole thing comes together in this handy video.